danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Don't be Passive

 Let's start with what not to do.
-Since the course format is video, it's tempting to treat this like a Netflix entertainment series, pop some popcorn, sit back, relax and binge watch.
+Since the course format is video, it's tempting to treat this like a Netflix entertainment series, pop some popcorn, sit back, and binge watch.
 This is the passive approach, and while not a complete waste of time, it's not the most effective way of learning.
-Most likely you'll forget most of what's covered.
+You're likely to forget most of what was covered.

 ![popcorn](../images/popcorn-linus-mimietz-uWjBqbCHY7g-unsplash.jpg "popcorn")